-Being mentally prepared for the hardships you will face and endure is vital to your success.
+Being mentally prepared for the hardships you will face and endure is vital to your success in network marketing.
 Talent alone will only take you so far.
 Learning how to be organized and manage your time effectively is vital as well, especially if you have a day job and family.

 Very few people are good at staying focused and disciplined after their initial enthusiasm fades.
 That’s one of the reasons so few people do well in this industry.
 You must keep the main thing the main thing and never look back.

 This is a numbers game.
 PERIOD.
 I’ve never met anyone who contacted 10 new prospects a day, every day, who failed in their business.
-Most people don’t contact 10 people per year, let alone 10 per day.
+Most people in our industry don’t contact 10 people per year, let alone 10 per day.